Don’t talk to me about behaviour! Students should just behave.

 Fig 3

-Like any subject, behaviour needs to be taught, Physical Education has unique aspects, such as fluctuating teaching spaces, changing room cultures and the use of ever-changing equipment, rules, and etiquette.
+Like any subject, behaviour needs to be taught, Physical Education has unique aspects, such as different teaching spaces, changing room cultures and the use of ever-changing equipment, rules, and etiquette.
 Initiative-taking behaviour management is a cornerstone to good Physical Education delivery.

-If you would like to find out more about the BAW24 please contact us!
+If you would like to find out more about the BAW24 please contact us

 References